atlassian-labs/compiled/.changeset/many-countries-raise.md

 '@compiled/babel-plugin': patch
 ---

-Ensure that any @flow comment is preserved at the top of the processed file
+Ensure that any leading comment is preserved at the top of the processed file before inserting additional imports